Ali Khamenei beams, deeply satisfied, in the company of military.

-The meagre alibi actions to preserve the environment are best represented in this picture gallery.
-In these photos, one can see Supreme Leader Khamenei and President Rouhani, each planting a little tree.
+The meagre alibi actions to preserve the environment are best represented in the pictures in which, one can see Supreme Leader Khamenei and President Rouhani, planting a little tree.

 Two lonely saplings to save 1.6 Mio m2 (4 times the size of France) of polluted and dried environment.
-Compare these pictures with the pump when both are in the company of military.
+Compare them with the pump when both are in the company of military.

 Two lonely saplings planted would not be enough to awaken the consciences.
 When the theocracy spends billions on military developments and religious ceremonies in Iran, Syria and Iraq, the sapling’s price is reduced to a fraction of one cent.

 For all it is worth, we examined the supreme leader’s website, the official and authorised source for his views, speeches, and photos.
 We found only a couple of unsubstantial declarations, such as those heard in the ads of the vilest multinational polluters in the West, of pretending to go green.

 In a complex world where human activity cannot be simply based on people’s beliefs and superstitions alone, an ayatollah is cunning but significantly ignorant.
 He is an apprentice to the theological seminars, his income is from offerings.
 He has not planted a field or is knowledgeable in a scientific field related to nature.
 However, using anathemas, he is the one in Iran to command the fields of biology, agriscience, and any other science related to nature.